 If nothing else, this scene can provide Hollywood devotees with whole new ways of reading their favorite MGM stars' enigmatic grins.

 And it gets worse!
 Once Myra has Farrah on the third base line, Farrah cops out of the lesbian tryst: "Oh, if only you were a man!"
 So Myra decides to switch back to Myron.
 Turns out it was all a dream.
 Aww.
 He's still a man after all--Farrah Fawcett is just his nurse, and Raquel is on the cover of some gossip magazine and did he have a car accident like in the book or is he just recovering from a vasectomy?
 Urgh!
-FUCK YOU SARNE!
+FUCK YOU SARNE, YOU COP-OUT BASTARD.

 I'm sure our flaky, second-guessing director Sarne would say he meant this cop-out as a challenge to preconceived notions of sexual hierarchy, i.e. that masturbation fantasy is somehow just as relevant as actual fornication within the fantasy of a film.
-In the book, apparently, Myra's sex change is never completed and after she gets in a car accident she winds up in the hospital, and that may have been the original reason for ending the film there, but any hep person knows that when you try to make it real you have to show some balls and stick to your gun.
-When that doesn't happen, we come away with a bad taste in our mouths.
-There were times in this film where the level of madness made it hum like electricity, like the best part of Russ Meyer's (similarly problematic) BEYOND THE VALLEY OF THE DOLLS, only with intellectual gender-bent discourse instead of robust cleavage.
+In the book, apparently, Myra's sex change is never completed and after she gets in a car accident, she winds up in the hospital, and that may have been the original reason for ending the film there, but any hep person knows that when you try to make it real you have to show some balls and stick to your gun.
+Last minute all a dream cop-outs are a DRAG!

 I've been a longtime passionate defender of MYRA B., and I'd like to get your thoughts on my strangely personal tale of the movie.
 Obviously we're going to be in disagreement on some points, but I think you might get a kick out of it too.